-Note: A password can be any combination of up to 12 characters (A- Z, a-z, and 0-9).
+Note: A password can be any combination of up to twelve characters (A- Z, a-z, and 0-9).
+See "Password considerations" on page 27 for more information.

-- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 27). - 2.
-From the Setup Utility program menu, select Security. - Select Set Passwords.
+- 1. Start the Setup Utility program (see Chapter 2, "Using the Setup Utility," on page 27). - 2.
+From the Setup Utility program menu, select Security. - 3.
+Select Set Passwords.
 Read the information displayed on the right side of the screen.